-One of the biggest challenges is to find manpower within short time frame.
-It is a huge stumbling block especially for small-scale projects and startups.
+One of the biggest challenges is to find manpower within a short time frame.
+It is a huge stumbling block, especially for small-scale projects and startups.

 It can make conducting code reviews impossible which is why the architecture is badly damaged.
 DevOps is another snag for projects with a growing complexity level.
 In this case, we get client approval for cross-project advising.
 This practice shows great results.

 Once, we had a VR project developed in React Native and it turned out some devices required native code written for both platforms, iOS, and Android.
 We hired developers from other projects for a part-time job giving them the opportunity to expand their expertise and increase income.
 This is how we plugged a manpower gap quickly and boosted retention of the engineers as they got a chance to gain a new experience working on projects from different industries and initiated knowledge-sharing.

 One more hitch to avoid is a careless choice of the technology stack.
 Prior to making any decision on that, my recommendation is to go to recruiters for advice.
 They can say which tech experts are missing or in high demand and give estimates as to how long it may take to find them.
 Based on their findings, tech leads should then decide on the specialists to hire.